equinor/Project-ProjectSchedule/Data Flow Runbook.md

 **What is the master data source from where data should be referenced?**

 **Describe the lineage of data and how this might impact usage?**
-Add for making this available.

 **Are any of the data included affected by the General Data Protection Regulation (GDPR)?
 If Yes, describe which data.**

 **Are there any specific expectations as to the format, structure or contents of the data?**
-++ enterprise data format, master data, etc...

-**What fields and sources for master data are available?**
+**What fields and sources for master and reference data are available?**

+**Should an audit log of changes to the data be kept for reproducability, traceability or other purposes?**

 ### Backend System

-**What is the data format/interface (e.g. Oracle DB, SQL DB, API)?**
+**What is the data format of the source data**

+**What technologies and interfaces are available for interacting with the  source data (e.g. Oracle DB / SQL DB, table / view / API), and what architecture patterns do they allow (e.g. ingest / copy, virtualisation, pull / push, ...)?**

+**How scalable are these interfaces and are there performance considerations or limitations that might affect the frequency, query pattern or volume of data returned?**

-**Are there several instances (e.g. databases) of the system(s)?
+**Are there several instances of the system(s)?
 If Yes, should data in any other instance(s) also be collected?**

 **Do you know of any other systems in use by Equinor containing the same type(s) of data?
 If Yes, should the data from these systems also be collected?**

 **Is any data model/documentation available?
 If Yes, provide link(s) to relevant model(s)/documentation.**

+**Does the data source include data about when entities were last updated?**

 ## Solution Design

-**Which format should the data have in OMNIA after transfer (e.g. DB or file type)?**
+### General

 **What queries and operations are being offered?**

 *e.g. Create, Read, Update, Delete, GetXxx*

+### Data

+**Which format should the data have in OMNIA after transfer (e.g. DB or file type)?**

-??**What expectations do you have in relation to data quality, including but not limited to the contents, missing data, validation and transformation**
+**How will the data be modified, including but not limited to the contents, missing data, validation and transformation?**

-??**Will you provide the source data in it's entirety, or only a subset?**
+**Will you provide the source data in it's entirety, or only a subset?**

 *e.g. a particular time period, a particular asset*

-??**Will you be aggregating the data, and if so at what level of aggregation / granularity?**
+**Will you be aggregating the data, and if so at what level of aggregation / granularity?**

-??**Do you need access to older version of the data?**
+**If you need to mainitaing a full audit log / historical changes, how will this be done?**

-??*if copying how to ensure multiple updates between individual copies are recorded*
+*Note: when copying data how to make sure multiple updates within the source system between subsequent copies are recorded.*

 ### Architecture

-??**What are the preferred and maximum times you can wait before updates (either through the original application, your application or elsewhere) are reflected in returned data?**

-> :warning: Move the below to the above sections.

-??**How do you hope to access the data (note API first guidelines)**?
+**Through what type of interface will the data be made available (note data architecture and API first guidelines)?**

-e.g. API, DB query, File, Queue, ...
+e.g. API, DB view, File, Queue, ...

-??**Performance considerations or limitations that might affect the frequency, query pattern or volue of data returned?**

-How often should the data be refreshed in OMNIA (e.g. hourly, daily, weekly)?

-Should data deleted in the source after transfer also be deleted in OMNIA?

-For how long should any time series of the data be available in OMNIA?
+**What partitioning requirements should be implemented for the data?**

+**What high level architecture(s) pattern will the data flow follow?**

+e.g. copy, virtualisation, streaming, ...

+**What caching is implemented and how might this affect consumers?**

+#### Considerations when copying data

+**How often will the transfer of data occur**

-What is the estimated size of the data set added on a refresh (delta load)?
+**What is the estimated size of the data during each update and what possibilities are there for doing a delta copy?**

-What is the estimated size of the maximum/full data set to be transferred?

-Does the data source include data about when it was last updated?

-Should any filters be applied before the transfer?

-++ Copy provenance and missing updates between copies
+**How long is each copy operation estimated to take**

+**Is there a plan for any initial loading of data?**

+**If all changes need to be recorded and preserved, how will updates between copy operations be preserved?**

 ### Lifecycle

-**Do you have any particular operational SLA requirements?**
+**Who owns the data flow?**

+**What operational SLA is being offered?**

-**Do you need any notifications or alerting and if so what for?**
+**What notifications and alerting are to beimplemented if so what for?**

 e.g. on specific errors, non-triggered events, end-to-end, ...

-**Do you have requirements outside the specified data share deprecation policy**
+**What is the deprecation policy for the data flow**

 ## Architecture